-After a closer look, the new card is a definite improvement over the old products, with many positive changes in direct response to the competition.
+In fact, you may want to convert your old Discover card to this one.
+The new card is a definite improvement over the old products, with many positive changes in direct response to the competition.
 Here are the highlights:

-Update: Readers report that if you call them up, they will convert you to the new card manually (it will not happen automatically).
+Existing cardholders.
+I have not gotten any communication from Discover that my existing cards will be converted to an “it” card automatically.
+Readers report that if you call them up, they will convert you to the new card manually for free.
 You get to keep your same card number and thus credit history.
-Certain people with annual fee miles-type cards may prefer to stay, but again I think this card is definitely better than the plain Discover and Discover More cards.
+Certain people with annual fee miles-type cards or those doing a 0% balance transfer promotion may prefer to stay, but again I think this card is definitely better than the plain Discover and Discover More cards.